kramse/kramse-labs/README.md

 I often use Metasploitable and having your own VM with Metasploitable will allow you to rune Metasploit exercises completely independently.

 https://www.offensive-security.com/metasploit-unleashed/requirements/

+## OpenBSD

+OpenBSD is my favourite infrastructure platform.
+I will typically bring a router with OpenBSD for providing network services like DHCPD, routing, firewalling etc. In real life I also use OpenBSD for mail servers, data center firewalls, BGP routers etc. An awesome operating system which has the best man-pages in the world!